 ● The NYLTA is a state law administered by the New York Department of State (NYDOS), maintaining its own separate, non-public database.

-● LLCs formed before January 1, 2026: Must file by January 1, 2027.
+● Reporting Companies formed before January 1, 2026: Must file by January 1, 2027.

 Not necessarily.
 NYLTA.com™ is a compliance technology platform that guides you step-by-step through the filing process — ensuring accuracy and timely submission without the cost of hiring a law firm or CPA.